We’re currently working on defining a compact mode experience. I will post more details when we have more to share.

 DENSITY!
 I should be able to see more than 7 single line messages in a maximized 1080p window.
 Like, far more than 7.
 Like...
 40-50 single line messages.
 Like IRC.
 The current design caters too hard to this weird "teehee!
 I'm at work to have fun!
 I can post memes and pretend I'm having casual facebook conversations with chat bubbles!" vibe.
 Leave the "fun" tool designs to phones/tablets/non-work software.

 This sounds like a great idea.
 Maybe the Teams team will get it through their heads and properly implement these threaded conversations correctly along with implementing a proper separate group chatroom function.

 Switched to Slack.
 This is an annoying bug that should have been fixed by now.

 I would like to add that, for me, this only happens after the Conversations view has several(100+) individual conversations loaded.
 It won't occur on a fresh launch of the program.
 However, the more messages that get loaded, the farther you get scrolled up when the bug hits.

 Thank you for your suggestion!
 We really appreciate the feedback and idea.
 We have reviewed this request and started working on it.
 I’ll let you know as it nears completion.

 We have been iterating on different designs and are starting to test internally.
 I don’t have a timeframe but will keep you posted.

 This is a great idea if they ever separate out the chatroom-like feature from Conversations.
 My Team uses the conversations section like a chatroom, hiding the "start a new conversation" box would just make the workflow of this app even worse for us.

-55 votesunder review · 5 comments · Public » IT Pro - Security and Compliance · Flag idea as inappropriate… · Admin →
+59 votesunder review · 5 comments · Public » IT Pro - Controls and Knobs · Flag idea as inappropriate… · Admin →

 This seems completely antithetical to the point of having a "Team".
 If you're discussing something that the rest of the Team shouldn't see, then you should be making a separate Team or just messaging them in private.